 Oswald House, Stamford

 Being such a well-known and respected member of his community, it came as a shock when Oswald was accused of murdering one of his patrons of the Whirlpool Inn.
-Joseph Martin, a friend of James Oswald, had just recently begun boarding at the Whirlpool Inn when friends became concerned over Martin's sudden disappearance.
+Joseph Martin, a friend of James Oswald, had just recently begun boarding at the inn when friends became concerned over Martin's sudden disappearance.
 Because Martin was a man of considerable means, his friends immediately worried that harm had come to him over his money.

-A search for the missing man ensued, which led to the discovery of Martin's portmanteau not far from the inn, as well as some strewn clothing and blood-stained letters and receipts.
-Eventually, a body was found in the woods behind the inn that fit the description of Martin and although the body was badly decomposed, a number of people came forward to attest to the fact that it was indeed Martin.
+A search for the missing man ensued which led to the discovery of Martin's portmanteau not far from the inn as well as some strewn clothing and blood-stained letters and receipts.
+Eventually, a body was found in the woods behind the inn that fit the description of Martin and although the body was badly decomposed.
+A number of people came forward to attest to the fact that it was indeed Martin.

 Oswald, however, denied it was his friend's body.
 He pointed out several inconsistencies between the body found and Martin's, but no one could corroborate these claims and the decomposed body was buried as Joseph Martin.
 Meanwhile, the citizens of Stamford were becoming increasingly suspicious of James Oswald.

-He became aware of his friend's murder trial from a Milwaukee newspaper, after which he quickly returned to Stamford to clear Oswald's name.
-There is only one question which remains in this murder mystery: Whose body was it that was found in the Stamford Woods a century and a half ago?
+He became aware of his friend's murder trial from a Milwaukee newspaper after which he quickly returned to Stamford to clear Oswald's name.
+There is only one question which remains in this murder mystery: Whose body was it that was found in the Stamford woods a century and a half ago?